Flash Recovery Area

 ----------------------------- -----------

-- SPACE_RECLAIMABILE: amount of space that can be created by deleting obsolete, redundant, and other low priority files through the space management algorithm.
+SPACE_RECLAIMABLE NUMBER Total amount of disk space (in bytes) that can be created by deleting obsolete, redundant, and other low priority files from the FRA.

 Example: